BSunk/TheRedPlanetMars/README.md

 # TheRedPlanetMars
 View images of Mars.
+Updated 3/1/17:

-Updated 2/13/17:
+ - Add JUnit tests for presenters using Mockito Updated 2/13/17:
  - Add a favorites database using realm
  - Add a favorites tab to the bottom navigation